 If an Internal Assessor is unable to continue in post throughout the PGR’s period of registered study, or either the student and /or supervisors request a change, a new Internal Assessor will be appointed as soon as possible.

-Schools may appoint more than one Internal Assessor for a PGR, with consideration of workload and expertise, and for a justifiable reason, for example the research is inter- or transdisciplinary.
-All Internal Assessors must be actively engaged in and contribute to the formal Progression Review of the PGR, including the required meeting.
+Schools may appoint more than one Internal Assessor for a PGR, with consideration of workload and expertise, and for a justifiable reason, for example if the research is inter- or transdisciplinary.
+All Internal Assessors must be actively engaged in and contribute to the formal Progression Review of the PGR, including attending the required meeting.

 Schools should consider whether the appointment of a particular Internal Assessor would risk the introduction of the perception of bias or conflict of interest into the process.
-Where such a risk is identified, the Head of School should always take the option of appointing a different assessor.
+Where such a risk is identified, the Head of School should always take the option of appointing a different Assessor.

 3. The role of the Internal Assessor